2021–2022 Financial Aid Offer Information

 Disbursements and Refunds

 Financial aid funds cannot be credited to student accounts until student enrollment has been confirmed.
-Financial Aid disbursements usually occur two weeks after the add/drop period.
-Please visit the online Financial Aid Calendar.
+Financial Aid disbursements typically occur two weeks after the add/drop period.
+Please visit the online Financial Aid Calendar for current updates.

 If you need assistance, contact the Office of Financial Aid.